The Missing Adapter Layer for Research Computing: Architecture and Implementation

 \section{Architecture and Implementation}

-Our adapter layer implementation is built on three components that address each identified gap directly, without replacing the underlying cloud or infrastructure provisioning tools.
+Having characterised the missing layer, we now describe how we build it.
+Our adapter layer implementation rests on three components that address the four gaps of Section~\ref{sec:gaps} directly, without replacing the underlying cloud or infrastructure provisioning tools.
 The architecture is illustrated in Figure~\ref{fig:architecture}.